d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 id (*620dd5948342*) on both hosts.

 Let's now check that our overlay works by creating a container on docker0 and trying to ping it from docker1.
-On docker0, we create a C0 container, attach it to our overlay and explicitly give it an IP address (192.168.0.100) and make it sleep.
+On docker0, we create a C0 container, attach it to our overlay, explicitly give it an IP address (192.168.0.100) and make it sleep.
 On docker1 we create a container attached to the overlay network and running a ping command targeting C0.